- Safety and Health Topics

 communications tower incidents have been investigated by OSHA.

-- NEW Communication Tower Best Practices [PDF] - OSHA/FCC Joint Publication.
+- Communication Tower Best Practices [PDF] - OSHA/FCC Joint Publication.
 A guide to establish accepted practices for performing communication towers work safely.
 (June 2017).

 - Communication Tower Safety: Request for Information.
 Federal Registers, (April 15, 2015).

 - OSHA seeks comment on better protections for communication tower workers.
 OSHA News Release, (April 14, 2015).

 If you want to share information with OSHA about communication tower safety such as a best practice, good contract language, or a safer work method, please send your email to email@example.com.

 For immediate response, please call 1-800-321-OSHA(6742).